Tony Carey: 1977–1983: Early solo years

-Carey left Rainbow in 1977 and moved to Germany in August 1978, where he began a solo career.
+Carey left Rainbow (rock band) in 1977 and moved to Germany in August 1978, where he began a solo career.
 During this period he spent many 20-hour days in a recording studio in Frankfurt with his friend and recording engineer Nigel Jopson, together with engineer Andy Lunn.
 The studio's owner, producer Peter Hauke, allowed Carey to use it for free and he subsequently recorded a great deal of instrumental music in many different styles, and learned how to engineer as well as perform in the studio.
-Carey's debut solo single Jamie was released in the US and Germany 1981 on the Mirage label, which was owned by Jerry L. Greenberg.
-But Carey was looking for a direction and at the time he was heavily influenced by bands like Kraftwerk.
+Carey's debut solo single Jamie was released in the US and Germany 1981 on the Mirage label, which was owned by Jerry L. Greenberg.But Carey was looking for a direction and at the time he was heavily influenced by bands like Kraftwerk.
 Yellow Power was released in 1982 as an instrumental album, together with his first recordings as a singer from 1980, In the Absence of the Cat, also released in 1982 on the indie label X-Records.
 A trio of instrumental albums, Explorer, No Human and Heaven, were also recorded during this period, but were never originally approved for release by Carey.

 Tony Carey released I Won't Be Home Tonight on the Rocshire label in 1982, along with the single "West Coast Summer Nights".
 The album peaked at #167 on the Billboard 200, and the single peaked at #64 on the Billboard Hot 100 chart.
 The title track was also released as a single, peaking at #79 on the Hot 100 and #8 on Billboards Top Rock Tracks chart.
 Following the death of Rocshire's promoter, Stacy Davis, the label's co-owners were imprisoned for embezzlement, resulting in its closure.
 The album rights and masters for I Won't Be Home Tonight were seized by federal authorities, and they remain the property of the US Internal Revenue Service.
 Carey found himself without a label.